-- We continued with our first read aloud book: Wonder, by RJ Palacio.
+- We began our first read aloud book: Wonder, by RJ Palacio.
 It's about a 5th grade boy who has a severe facial deformity and is headed to school for the first time in his life.
 The book has some wonderful lessons about acceptance, different points of view, and choosing kindness.
 It's one of my favorite read alouds to start the year.

 Some upcoming dates, important notes, and things to look forward to in the coming weeks:

 - Woodbury Open House- Thursday 9/21/17 5:30-6:30pm

 - All School Hike- Friday 9/22/17 Roughly 10am-1pm

 - We will be doing more work on growth mindset- specifically in math!
 We will be using lessons from YouCubed- which comes from Jo Boaler, a professor of math education at Stanford University. https://www.youcubed.org/week-inspirational-math/

 - We will pick the carrots in the raised bed and do more carrot work- See above.

 - We will be generating ideas for writing in writing journals.

 - Sharing memories and using those for a first short writing piece...

 - Heather Carpenter (K/1 teacher) and I are hoping to begin our Little/Big Buddy program sometime in the next few weeks, once she gets to know her students a little more and they get more settled into the school!